Press "Enter" to skip to content

 Welcome to the Speech Perception and Cognition Research Laboratory!

 Research at the Speech Perception and Cognition Lab (SPAC Lab) is motivated by the overarching goal of improving the communication ability of older adults with age-related hearing loss.
-Many older adults have difficulty understanding speech under adverse conditions, such as noisy environments or group conversations.
-The challenges from these conditions can be further aggravated by age-related health issues, such as hearing loss and cognitive decline.
+Many older adults have difficulty understanding speech in complex environments, such as in background noise or group conversations.
+The challenges from these conditions can be further aggravated by age-related hearing loss and cognitive changes.
+This speech communication problem can be detrimental to older adults’ quality of life and is associated with severe consequences including social isolation, cognitive decline, and psychological disturbance.

 • Perceptual and cognitive mechanisms in older adults’ speech perception under adverse conditions

-• Speech perception outcome measures that capture the online processing of speech with fine-grained time sensitivity
+• Speech perception outcome measures that capture the real-time processing of speech in complex environments

 Hearing test in a study protocol